dadcox/RetirementFunctions/README.md

 The Shared-Retirement spreadsheet is just as it is named, **shared**.
 This means, if you update the sheet in its current location, you will be allowing anyone else that has access to see your information.
 So, I would strongly suggest you clone the sheet prior to using it.
 That will ensure it is private for your use only.
 To copy the Shared-Retirement spreadsheet to a local, personal copy, simply open the Shared-Retirement spreadsheet and click `File>Make a copy`.

 ## How to use
 At the high level, the spreadsheet uses the `data` tab to as input.
-Behond the scene is a script that takes the input from the `data` sheet and creates a new sheet (aka `tab`) to display the results.
+Behind the scenes is a script that takes the input from the `data` sheet and creates a new sheet (aka `tab`) to display the results.
 Clicking the `Create Projection` button will generate the new sheet.
 The name of the page is determined by the content of the `Name` field on the `data` sheet.
 Most of the input fields on the `data` sheet are self-explanatory.
 Below is an attempt to clarify some of the details for these values.

 ### *Total retirement savings*
 This is the total of your savings, 401k, stocks, bonds and any other source of financial assets you plan on using to fund your retirement.